Reasons for Technological Interpretation of Mormonism

-#1 is of no practical consequence, by definition.
+The first is of no practical consequence, by definition.
 Practice is limited to works, even if broadly understood as power or technology.
-If good works are no more likely to cause salvation than are evil works then it doesn't matter whether we reject #1, even if we're wrong.
-Common sense rejects #2 as it should, again based on definitions.
-We don't hear anyone argue seriously that good works cause damnation because it's internally contradictory.
-That leaves us with #3.
+If good works are no more likely to cause salvation than are evil works then it doesn’t matter whether we reject #1, even if we’re wrong.
+Common sense rejects the second, as it should, again based on definitions.
+We don’t hear anyone argue seriously that good works cause damnation because it’s internally contradictory.
+That leaves us with the third.
 We should trust that good works cause salvation.

 Bet on better works.
 In any choice between ideologies, choose the one that you think will affect you to evidence better works.
 If there’s anything you can do to achieve salvation, you will have done it.
 As expressed by President Dieter Uchtdorf, “When our wagon gets stuck in the mud, God is much more likely to assist the man who gets out to push than the man who merely raises his voice in prayer—no matter how eloquent the oration.”

 Human ideologies are information systems.
 Like computer information systems, which help us act sensibly within an environment of networked computers, ideologies help us act sensibly in our complex world.
 Although far richer than computer information systems, ideologies are still systems of inter-related symbols, codes, laws, words, and so forth.
 Also like information systems, which rely on integration programs to share data between them, ideologies are often unable to exchange ideas without assistance from an integrating or syncretizing ideology.